daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 # 1: What is the Point of TDD?

-Developers often don’t completely understand the technologies they’re using.
+Developers often don't completely understand the technologies they’re using.
 They have to learn how the components work whilst completing the project.

 We think that the best approach a team can take is to use empirical feedback to learn about the system and its use, and then apply that learning back to the system.
 A team needs repeated cycles of activity.
 In each cycle it adds new features and gets feedback about the quantity and quality of the work already done.
 The team members split the work into time boxes, within which they analyze, design, implement, and deploy as many features as they can.